Recreation

 Program

 Activities change every year to provide exposure to new and diverse experiences.
-All activities are led by Enrichment’s adaptive sports specialists and can accommodate for the various types of vision loss and a wide range of additional disabilities our youth may have.
+Enrichment’s adaptive sports specialists lead all activities and can accommodate the various types of vision loss and a wide range of additional disabilities our youth may have.

 These activities expose teens to the kind of play that helps them overcome barriers they might face while introducing them to peers who understand visual challenges.